-As a canoeist there are certain rules that we ask you adhere to:
+As well as observing the Countryside Code, as a canoeist there are certain rules that we ask you adhere to:

-• Canoeists have a ‘right of passage’ and can enter and leave the river at any bridge or ford (on Ford & Etal land) but should not set foot on the land at any point in between unless in case of emergency.
-Access points are at Redscar, Ford, Heatherslaw and Etal.
+• Canoeists have a ‘right of passage’ and can enter and leave the river at the access/exit points at Redscar Bridge (NT 946 337), Ford Bridge (NT 939 374), Heatherslaw weir (NT 934 384) and Etal weir (NT 926 395).
+These are the only safe access points on the section of the River Till which flows through Ford & Etal Estates.
+Canoeists should not set foot on the land at any point between the access/exit points unless in case of emergency.

 • Common courtesy should be shown to fisherman, who can politely ask that you canoe on the opposite side of the river to where they are fishing.
 (There is no fishing on Sundays – therefore no interference with fishermen!)